koupleless/docs/content/en/docs/tutorials/module-operation-v2/module-controller-deployment.md

 - **VNODE_WORKER_NUM**
     - Meaning: Number of concurrent processing threads for VNode Modules.
 Set to 1 for single-threaded.

+- **CLIENT_ID**
+    - Meaning: Optional, Module Controller instance ID. need to be unique in one env, will generate a random UUID in default.

 ### Documentation Reference

 For detailed structure and implementation, refer to the [documentation](/docs/contribution-guidelines/module-controller-v2/architecture/).